makersacademy/takeaway-challenge/README.md

 Instructions
 -------
 * Challenge time: Friday, the entire day + the weekend if you need it
 * Feel free to use google, your notes, books, etc but work on your own
+* You must submit a pull request to this repo with your challenge solution by 9am Monday morning

 Task
 -----

+* Fork this repo
 * Write a Takeaway program.
 * Implement the following functionality:
   * list of dishes with prices